 And rounding out the founding team is CCO Michael Wendland who leads Intalayer's commercial strategy and growth with a focus on marketing, sales and customer success.
 Prior to founding Intalayer, Michael led growth marketing for some of the UK's largest companies, including Capgemini and iProspect, and spent 7 years in enterprise sales.

 The co-founding team is made up of Carl Prins and Charbel Ayoub.
-Carl, also the CEO, is a Sydney based entrepreneur who is passionate about climate change.
-Before Pathzero, he co-founded Handled, Australia's first energy comparison and auto-switching service with mobile, digital fulfilment, and led the company as CEO for the last 3 years.
-With a 17 year career that has spanned multiple industries and companies such as Macquarie Group, Reinventure Group and Nearmap, Carl has a unique blend of corporate credibility as well as startup hustle.
+Carl, also the CEO, is a Sydney-based entrepreneur who is passionate about climate change.
+Before Pathzero, he co-founded Handled, Australia's first energy comparison and auto-switching service with mobile, and digital fulfilment, and led the company as CEO for the last 3 years.
+With a 17-year career that has spanned multiple industries and companies such as Macquarie Group, Reinventure Group and Nearmap, Carl has a unique blend of corporate credibility as well as startup hustle.

 CTO Charbel Ayoub's journey into entrepreneurship started with Antler.
 Prior to that, he spent over 10 years perfecting his technical craft as a software engineer and frontend developer with brands such as Oneflare, GoCatch and Pizza Hut.
-He has a diverse range of experience across many environments including startups, media, agencies and enterprise.
-Charbel's passion for technical solutions and his environmental conscience places him in a unique position to enable businesses to make a positive impact with Pathzero.
+He has a diverse range of experience across many environments including startups, media, agencies and enterprises.
+Charbel's passion for technical solutions and his environmental conscience places him in a unique position to enable businesses to make a positive impact with Path Zero.

 Research tells us that treatment can't take place without the help and experiential knowledge peer support provides.
 Aurelius connects people fighting addiction to a community of recognition and support.